3bdo7amouda/HiveBox/README.md

 Special thanks to **[Eng.
 Ahmed AbouZaid](https://github.com/aabouzaid)** for proposing the HiveBox project idea and creating the comprehensive [DevOps Roadmap](https://devopsroadmap.io/projects/hivebox/).
 Their vision and thoughtful design helped shape this meaningful learning experience.

-Additional appreciation to **[Khaled](https://github.com/Khaled1771)** for their [implementation reference](https://github.com/Khaled1771/HiveBox) that provides valuable insights into the project structure.

 ## 📋 Project Overview

 HiveBox is designed around helping beekeepers track environmental data that affects their hives.
 The system fetches data from openSenseMap sensors and provides a RESTful API for monitoring temperature, humidity, and other environmental factors.